 Receive selected content straight into your inbox.

 When you recycle computers, you also cut down on the number of materials that are required to manufacture new components.
-As such, less of these need to be mined and processed, which also helps to keep the environment cleaner.
+As such, fewer of these need to be mined and processed, which also helps to keep the environment cleaner.
 For example, plastic from old computer cases can be recycled for a new case.

 In the U.S., several organizations have collection programs where they will accept used computers.
 The “HP Planet Partners” initiative run by Hewlett Packard is one such program.
 Active in over 74 nations, the company aims at recycling 1.2 million tons of hardware and supplies by 2025.
 At present, over 80 percent of HP’s ink cartridges and 100 percent of LaserJet toner cartridges are manufactured with recycled materials.